 Why Avoid Plagiarism in Your Academic Course

-When you enroll with a university, your principal object happens to be learning to delve into and express your individual thoughts and opinions on the subject, aside learning the insights shared by many others like you.
+When you enroll with a university, your principal object happens to be learning to delve into and express your individual thoughts and opinions on the subject.
 It is instrumental to be able to contribute to your sphere of education through unique thoughts and ideas that many will draw inspirations from.
 While paraphrasing others ideas might be a resort at the initial stage, but eventually you would want to grow your own opinion and voice.
 Avoiding plagiarism is not about becoming a thinker with all original thoughts, but to be academically independent to be able to criticize the work of others.

 Plagiarism is not always voluntary.
 In many a case, it is inadvertent and purely coincidental.
 Try to check content through an online plagiarism checkers to be absolutely sure of what you’re submitting to the teachers.